jototland/stackedit_workspace/statistikknotater/bayesian.md

 ## Loss functions

+When making point estimates, they are rarely correct.
+A loss function is needed to help select among the alternatives.
+Then

-If we are to minimize our loss when makin inferences, we need a loss function.
-Here are three common choices, and to the right in parentheses, it is indicated what you get when you
+If we are to minimize our loss when making inferences, we need a loss function.
+Here are three common choices, and to the right in parentheses, it is indicated what you get when yo
 $$
 \begin{aligned}
 L_{0}(g) &= ∑_i